ARGOeu/argo-streaming/docs/submission-scripts.md

 The classes and jars needed for each job.

 [AMS]
-AMS port to connect to and endpoint where you find the service
+AMS port to connect to and endpoint where you find the service.Also whether or not a proxy should be used and ssl verification should happen.

 [TENANTS:]
 Token for each tenant to access the service